Traveling in Taiwan – Travel Tips and more

 You can pay for each ride individually, but there are also various regional weekly and monthly tickets available.
 For tourists, there are great travel passes that help you save money, as well.
 When it comes to budget travel tips, I also recommend eating at more affordable places like night markets.
 They are affordable and provide loads of delicious food.
 To get a taste of Taipei’s nightlife, check out the video featuring Songshan.

-Taiwan’s number two is my personal number one when it comes to big cities in Taiwan.
+Taiwan’s number two is my number one when it comes to big cities in Taiwan.
 Located in the southern part of Taiwan, the city is generally sunny and enjoys warm weather year-round.
 By that I mean it is (even) hotter than Taipei, but it also rains less (More about the best time to travel in Taiwan below).

 Kaohsiung is still the largest industrial center of Taiwan, but the city has worked hard in recent years to develop its tourism industry and is a great location for travelers.
 No surprise, the very first video of my ‘Exploring Formosa‘ video series took place in Kaohsiung, and visiting the city is my recommendation for all travelers coming to Taiwan.
 You can take the high-speed train from Taipei it takes less than two hours.

 The first time I came to Kaohsiung, I was a solo backpacker, Taiwan is an extremely safe country, so traveling alone is no problem.
 I also really recommend traveling to Taiwan with your children.
-In fact, I made a second video about traveling in Taiwan with children, once again shot in Kaohsiung.
+In fact, I made a second video about traveling in Taiwan with kids, once again shot in Kaohsiung.

 As you may have seen in the video, Kaohsiung is a great place to go out and enjoy the big city life.
 Events and concerts are going on every day, so there are many things to do.
 You are also close to scenic mountains, ocean views, and rivers, and it is just a short bus ride to places like Kenting.

 Kenting is hot, sunny, and awesome.
 While it is touristy, you should not miss out on this place at the southern end of the island.
 Make sure to do more than just hang out at the beach.
 In my video, I enjoy the beach life, but I also went for a hike and checked out the national parks.
+The first time I came to Kinmen when I was solo traveling in Taiwan, but I recommend that you come here with your friends for a weekend trip.

-Kinmen Island is an unusual but amazing destination when traveling in Taiwan.
-This small group of islands belongs to Taiwan but is situated right in front of China.
-Its unique history inspired me to start my YouTube channel.
 If you have the time, check out my videos about Kinmen Island.
 Note that even most Taiwanese people have not been to Kinmen Island, and it is a bit of an unusual destination.

 I do not think there is a limit to traveling in Taiwan, and if there is, I aim to find it.
 I am glad that I was able to see locations such as Kenting, Jiufen, Danshui, Taitung, and more in my travel vlog.
 So, if you have the chance to spend a couple of weeks or even months in Taiwan, you should totally go for it.
 Just make sure you follow the visa regulations of your home country, of course, and do not overstay your visa.